 DigiCert sponsors the Internet Security Scholarship each year to either a new freshman student or a current student with a Grade Point Average that exceeds 2.5.
 These scholarships for cyber security students require the submission of an essay (between 400 and 600 words) describing where you see the industry over the next 5 years.
 Scholarship recipients are awarded a $1,000 scholarship that can be used for any cybersecurity program they choose to attend.
 The scholarship essay deadline is December 1.
 It is noted that this National Security scholarship cannot be renewed and is provided with a repayment requirement.

-DigiCert is a company that develops partnerships with businesses in the fields hosting, software, system integration, technology, and cloud.
-DigiCert offers expert consulting and support every day of the week, 24-hours per day.
+DigiCert is a company that develops partnerships with businesses in the fields of hosting, software, system integration, technology, and cloud.
+DigiCert offers expert consulting and supports every day of the week, 24-hours per day.
 Highlight — DigiCert works with IBM, Microsoft, and Device Authority, among others.

 18. ISACA Chapter Scholarships